feyzasyf/iyzico-practicum-final-case/README.md

 ## Libraries and Technologies used in the app

-  - This app is styled by Styled Components
+  - This app is styled with Styled Components
   - Context API is used for for state management
   - Axios is used for API requests
   - React Router v6 is used for routing